mit-ll/radar-intro/README.md

 Installation
 ============

 Welcome to the course material for the Introduction to Radar class.
 The main lectures come in the form of Jupyter notebooks with interactive elements.
-The official method of installation is using `pip`; however, there is an alternate method for users preferring Anaconda.
+The installation instructions currently assume that you are running Windows.

 ## Using `pip`

 ### JupyterLab Installation

 If you have not, first install Python on your system; you can download the Python installer from [here](https://www.python.org/downloads/).

 Next, we will have to make a virtual environment to run JupyterLab and the radar course.
 Create a folder of your choice, and it will now be referred to as `<venv-dir>`.
 After creating the directory, open a command prompt and run:

     cd <venv-dir>
-    python -m venv .
+    py -m venv .

 This will create a Python virtual environment in this directory.
+A *virtual environment* is a minimal, isolated copy of Python that will keep the lab software from interfering with your other Python projects.
 Next, we will activate the virtual environment.
 Staying in the `<venv-dir>` directory, run:

     .\Scripts\activate

-The command prompt should now show that you are in your virtual environment.
+The command prompt should now show that you are in your virtual environment, i.e., if the virtual environment directory was `c:\test`, the command prompt should now look like

+    (test) c:\test>

 Next, we will install the necessary prerequisite packages.
+To do this, we use the Python installation routine `pip` by typing:

     pip install jupyterlab numpy scipy matplotlib ipympl jupyterlab-mathjax3

+**Note**: If you are behind a proxy server at `<proxy-address>`, you will have to run pip using:

+    pip install --proxy <proxy-address> jupyterlab numpy scipy matplotlib ipympl jupyterlab-mathjax3

 ### Radar Course

-Starting with a new terminal/command prompt:
+To start the labs, we first starting with new terminal/command prompt and type:

     cd <venv-dir>
     .\Scripts\activate